mcelep/opa-scorecard/README.md

 Labels are used to represent each constraint violation and we will be using these labels later in the Grafana dashboard.

 The Prometheus exporter program listens on tcp port ```9141``` by default and exposes metrics on path ```/metrics```.
 It can run locally on your development box as long as you have a valid Kubernetes configuration in your home folder (i.e. if you can run kubectl and have the right permissions).
 When running on the cluster a ```incluster``` parameter is passed in so that it knows where to look up for the cluster credentials.
 Exporter program connects to Kubernetes API every 10 seconds to scrape data from Kubernetes API.

+We've used [this](https://medium.com/teamzerolabs/15-steps-to-write-an-application-prometheus-exporter-in-go-9746b4520e26) blog post as the base for the code.

 ## Demo